-While both solutions boast affordable features and quick deployment, Freshdesk looks to be better suited for smaller teams in the SMB space, while Zendesk seems to be aimed at enterprise-class operations.
+While both solutions boast affordable features and quick deployment, Freshdesk looks to be better suited for smaller teams in the SMB space, while Zendesk targets enterprise-class operations.

-Where Freshdesk’s suite of software solutions for marketing, sales, support, and more make it easy for employees wearing multiple hats to keep tabs on everything, Zendesk’s robust selection of application integrations and robust data collection makes complex processes easier to optimize for enterprise-level orgs.
+Where Freshdesk’s suite of software solutions for marketing, sales, support, and more make it easy for employees wearing multiple hats to keep tabs on everything, Zendesk’s robust selection of application integrations and powerful data collection makes complex processes easier to optimize for enterprise-level organizations.

-Self-described as a “service-first CRM company that builds software designed to improve customer relationships,” Zendesk traces its roots back to a loft apartment in Copenhagen, Denmark.
-From those humble beginnings, co-founders Mikkel Svane, Alexander Aghassipour, Morten Primdahl, and Alex Aghassipour grew the company from a scrappy startup to a $2 billion publicly traded business in just over a decade.
+Zendesk is a CRM software-building company that traces its roots back to a loft apartment in Copenhagen, Denmark.
+From those humble beginnings, co-founders Mikkel Svane, Alexander Aghassipour, Morten Primdahl, and Alexander Aghassipour grew the company from a scrappy startup to a global enterprise with a $14.31 billion market cap as of March 2022.

 Initially, Zendesk focused almost exclusively on customer support and all the digital interactions that occur throughout a customer’s lifecycle.
 In recent years, the company has grown to include related tools such as sales, marketing, call center, and analytics solutions to its offerings.

 Inspired by a frustrating customer support experience with a television manufacturer in 2010, Freshdesk co-founders Girish Mathrubootham and Shan Krishnasamy wanted to create a superior alternative to the traditional helpdesk model.
-Similarly to Zendesk, Freshdesk has experienced rapid growth in the last decade.
+Similar to Zendesk, Freshdesk has experienced rapid growth.
 From raising $1 million in the initial financing round in 2011 to a $1.5 billion valuation just seven years later, it appears Freshdesk’s approach of affordable, clever solutions is working well.

 According to G2, Freshdesk and Zendesk compete directly within a few SaaS categories, including: